Pleasant memory: A simple recipe for meaningful relations, in colours of Impressionism and Expressionism

 Memory of the student cooks: Different starting point and common destination

 I had limited teaching experience at vocational institutes when I started working with that particular group of students.
 I was certain that they could read anxiety on my face.
 Our lessons would be held in a traditional class, with a blackboard and chalk.
-I would read education books about the importance of the environment and technology in learning.
+I’d read education books about the importance of the environment and technology in learning.
 And wonder how I could retain any interest in our lessons in a class with no computer, no projector, no slides.
 I couldn’t see how I could possibly implement what I had been reading, and put an end to anxiety.

 Some of the students were professional cooks interested in having their work experience accredited.
 They had practical knowledge and pleasures of cooking, and wanted to frame that by theory.
 Some were looking for a new professional career, using more of their talents.
 They may have studied a different subject, in Greece or abroad, and could see that it didn’t suit them anymore.
 They had different starting points and different experiences, yet they shared the same intention: to prepare for a significant change in their life.
 In that class, we all appreciated each other’s efforts to create a base for our dreams and expectations from life.